angr/angr-doc/HELPWANTED.md

 Ideally, the course would have a hands-on component, of increasing difficulty, that would require people to use more and more of angr's capabilities.

+## Research re-implementation

+Unfortunately, not everyone bases their research on angr ;-).
+Until that's remedied, we'll need to periodically implement related work, on top of angr, to make it reusable within the scope of the framework.
+This section lists some of this related work that's ripe for reimplementation in angr.

+### Redundant State Detection for Dynamic Symbolic Execution

+Bugrara, et al. describe a method to identify and trim redundant states, increasing the speed of symbolic execution by up to 50 times and coverage by 4%.
+This would be great to have in angr, as an ExplorationTechnique.
+The paper is here: http://nsl.cs.columbia.edu/projects/minestrone/papers/atc13-bugrara.pdf

+### In-Vivo Multi-Path Analysis of Software Systems

+Rather than developing symbolic summaries for every system call, we can use a technique proposed by [S2E](http://dslab.epfl.ch/pubs/s2e.pdf) for concretizing necessary data and dispatching them to the OS itself.
+This would make angr applicable to a *much* larger set of binaries than it can currently analyze.

+While this would be most useful for system calls, once it is implemented, it could be trivially applied to any location of code (i.e., library functions).
+By carefully choosing which library functions are handled like this, we can greatly increase angr's scalability.

 ## Development

 We have several projects in mind that primarily require development effort.